Laboehm/ME405_TermProject/README.md

 ### Calculations

 We derived kinematic equations that describe Romi’s motion in a nonlinear state-space form.
-These equations define the global X, Y, and Ψ (orientation) coordinates of the robot, along with arc length, velocity, and angular velocity.
+These equations define the global X, Y, and $\psi$ (orientation) coordinates of the robot, along with arc length, velocity, and angular velocity.

 [View Hand Calculations](figures/hand_calcs.pdf)